SOFTS-Raw sugar hits 6-1/2 week low, arabica coffee recovers

-LONDON, June 5 (Reuters) - Raw sugar futures traded on the ICE exchange fell on Monday, heading back to recent six-week lows as supply concerns eased, while arabica coffee recovered.
+NEW YORK/LONDON, June 5 (Reuters) - Raw sugar futures traded on the ICE exchange closed down on Monday, hitting the lowest prices in six weeks earlier in the session, as supply concerns ease, while arabica coffee recovered.

 SUGAR